 It’s a sad reality of life that in some rare cases, a frenemy can be a parent.

-Most of the times it happens on same-gender children.
+Most of the times it happens to same-gender children.

-For some father it’s the fear of losing the “lion’s position in the house”.
-Seth MacFarlane, an astute observer of human nature made a funny skit on this process here:
+For some father, it’s the fear of losing the “lion’s position in the house”.

 If you are the child, you can make it easier on your father by showing respect and keeping him in the top dog position.
 Even nominally keeping him there is often enough.